williamyeny/duke-registration-enhancer/README.md

 # duke-registration-enhancer

-Chrome extension that enhances Dukehub's registration section.
+Chrome extension that enhances Dukehub's registration page by changing the page's appearance and adding features.

 ## Disclaimers